vktiwary007/stock-curve/README.md

 # RealtimeStock

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.
 Chart was generated using <a href="https://github.com/FERNman/angular-google-charts"> angular-google-charts</a>.
 The data is provided by <a href="https://iexcloud.io">IEX Cloud</a>.
+Referral Link for IEX Cloud: https://iexcloud.io/s/5140ac85

 ## Development server